cosmos72/stmx/README.md

   will write there, and just `(retry)` if no appropriate values are there yet.

-- `ORELSE` is a macro to combine two or more transactions as alternatives: if the first retries, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
+- `ORELSE` is a macro to combine two transactions as alternatives: if the first retries, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).

-  NOTE: ORELSE IS NOT YET IMPLEMENTED.
+- `TRY` is the n-ary version of `ORELSE`: it combines two *or more* transactions as alternatives

+- `NONBLOCKING` is an utility macro based on `ORELSE` to convert a blocking transaction into another that returns NIL instead of blocking (and otherwise returns T followed by the values or the original transaction)

+        (nonblocking (x) (y) (z))

+  basically expands to

+        (orelse (values t (progn (x) (y) (z))) nil)

+  with the difference that (nonblocking ...) actually captures all the values returned by the transaction, not just the first as in the example above.

 Mailing List
 ------------